SasCezar/XWikiRE/README.md

 7. To merge Wikidata and wikipedia configure the config.py file, and then run merge_wikis.py

 ### QA extraction
-8. To extract the triples, configure the config.py file, and run extract_qa.py
+8. To extract the triples and create the QA file, configure the config.py file, and run extract_qa.py
-9. To create the QA file, run: